victorh1590/exercism-csharp-track-solutions/README.md

 # Exercism C# track solutions.

-This are some exercises from [Exercism](https://exercism.org/).
-Check their site for a explanation of each exercise.
+Some exercises from [Exercism](https://exercism.org/).
+Explanation of each exercise in on their site.